RetliwG/church_registration_app/README.md

 ### 1. Create Google Sheets

+#### For Multi-Ministry Setup:

+Each ministry needs its own Google Sheet with three tabs. **Currently, you must manually create these tabs:**

 1. Go to [Google Sheets](https://sheets.google.com)
-2. Create a new spreadsheet
+2. Create a new spreadsheet for each ministry (e.g., "Youth Ministry Data", "Children's Church Data")
-3. Rename it to "Church Youth Registration"
-4. Create three sheets (tabs) with these exact names:
+3. In each spreadsheet, create three sheets (tabs) with these **exact names**:
-   - `Parents`
+   - `Parents` (case-sensitive)
-   - `Children`
+   - `Children` (case-sensitive)
-   - `SignInOut`
+   - `SignInOut` (case-sensitive, no spaces)
+4. Leave the sheets empty - the app will automatically add headers on first use
+5. Share each spreadsheet with Editor access to the Google account(s) that will use the app

+**📝 Note**: The app will auto-populate headers but cannot create tabs.
+Future improvement: implement automatic tab creation via Google Sheets API.

+#### For Single Ministry (Legacy):

+1. Create one spreadsheet as described above
+2. Configure directly in the app settings

 ### 2. Set up Google OAuth & Sheets API